Black hole remnants due to Planck-length deformed QFT: acknowledgments

 Authors are greatly indebted to Hendrik van Hees for useful discussions and to Igor Khavkine for his suggestion regarding the straightforward calculation of integrals for odd values of $n$ by using the Eq.\eqref{ganzogadtsarmoebuli}.
+Stimulating discussions with Gia Dvali and Cesar Gomez about the UV self-completeness of gravity are also kindly acknowledged.
 M.~M. is indebted to Marcus Bleicher and Piero Nicolini for their hospitality at the {\it Frankfurt Institute for Advanced Studies}.
-This research was supported in part by the Shota Rustaveli National Science Foundation under contract number 31/89, the DAAD research fellowship for university teachers and researchers, by the Ministry of Education and Science of the Russian Federation, Russian Federation President Grant for support of scientific schools NSh-5320.2012.2 and RFBR grant 13-02-00418-a.
+This research was supported in part by the National Research Fund, Luxembourg - AFR PhD 6758696 (A.~D.); by the Shota Rustaveli National Science Foundation under contract number 31/89 and the DAAD research fellowship for university teachers and researchers (M.~M.); by the Ministry of Education and Science of the Russian Federation, Russian Federation President Grant for support of scientific schools NSh-2479.2014.2 and RFBR grant 13-02-00418-a (Z.~S.).